 Progress: At the end of 2015, Congress passed the FAST Act that authorizes federal highway programs for five years.
 In large part because of the advocacy efforts of this coalition, the FAST Act ramps up the annual funding guarantee to the National Park Service from $240 million to $300 million by 2021 through the Federal Lands Transportation Program.
 Overall, the National Park Service will receive an additional $220 million over the span of the bill.

 Additionally, the FAST Act authorizes up to $100 million annually for the Nationally Significant Federal Lands and Tribal Projects Program designed to address exceptionally large repair projects such as replacement of the Grand Loop Road in Yellowstone National Park.
+The coalition continues to advocate for that program to be fully funded.

 Park Funding through Appropriations